I am currently resuming my self-improvement task of learning Webassembly. Or, I should rather say, using Webassembly.

 heap contains: foobazbar

-will be set by default by the wasm environment, and is thus available as an external symbol.
+[1] __heap_basewill be set by default by the wasm environment, and is thus available as an external symbol.

-[2] After linking the memory symbol meeds to be called memory
+[2] After linking the memory symbol meeds to be called memoryinstead of__linear_memoryfor some reason.
+Thus we add both here for clarity.

 [wasi-libc] https://github.com/WebAssembly/wasi-libc